davewalker5/MusicCatalogue/README.md

 <img src="diagrams/retailer-editor.png" alt="Retailer Details" width="600">

-- Currently, the latitude and longitude (required to display the map) must be derived using external resources and then entered manually
-- The intention is to add postcode geocoding to the next release
+- Clicking on the globe icon next to the postcode entry will geocode the current address and populate the latitude and longitude with the results

 ### Album Lookup